 A warm compress (heat therapy) is an excellent way to quickly and effectively relieve sinus pressure and pain.
 Apply a hot compress over the nose and forehead to relieve sinus pressure and nasal congestion and soothe a sinus headache.
 A flexible, microwavable heating pad may be more comforting than a wet, dripping wash rag as a natural remedy for headache.

 The Huggaroo Soothe warm compress wraps comfortably around your head.
-The velcro patch in the back allows you to secure it snuggly around your scalp and deliver soothing heat to the sinuses, eye lids, and temples.
+The extra soft hook and loop fastener in the back allows you to secure it snuggly around your scalp and deliver soothing heat to the sinuses, eye lids, and temples.
 The gentle, snug pressure of the wrap feels wonderful and the heat therapy it provides helps open the nasal and sinus passages.
 This wrap is an excellent home remedy for sinus pressure and pain relief.
 It can also be used for migraine relief, tension headache relief, and sinus headache relief.
 The Huggaroo Soothe microwavable heating pad is available unscented (in grey or black) or with lavender aromatherapy (in blue).

 4. Use steam